 As a result, it is seemingly custom-built for holidaymakers and visitors, and especially families with kids.
-But there are also attractions that are suited to adults and couples.
+But there are lots of things to do Orlando Florida for adults and couples.
 Those with a taste for great food and shopping, nostalgia, and even science can find something to do here.

 Situated in one of the most beautiful states in the country, Orlando is one of the most visited cities in the world, and there’s a space for a romantic date or a unique couples activity (a beer spa, anyone?).
-Read on for 23 things to do that might appeal to your sense of Floridian adventure.
+Read on for 23 fun things to do in Orlando for adults.

 Table of Contents